-- 7 In EFRAG's view the proposed amendments provide clearer information about the scope and purpose of effect analysis and its potential impact on different stages of the standard-setting process. - EFRAG has been urging the IASB to improve its approach to effect analysis on major Standards throughout the standard-setting process.
+- In EFRAG's view the proposed amendments provide clearer information about the scope and purpose of effect analysis and its potential impact on different stages of the standard-setting process. - 8 EFRAG has been urging the IASB to improve its approach to effect analysis on major Standards throughout the standard-setting process.
 Accordingly, EFRAG supports the proposed clarifications and updates to the Handbook in respect to the recent developments in how the effect analysis is used in the IASB current work.
-We especially welcome an analysis of the problem being addressed and the various options considered in developing a solution to that problem. - 79 EFRAG would encourage the extension of the effect analysis process over time to include relevant macroeconomic effects and expanded quantitative data as these are essential to a full analysis and understanding of the of the effect of a major change to IFRS Standards. - 8 In EFRAG's view the proposed amendments provide more clear information about the scope and purpose of effect analysis and its potential impact on different stages of the standard-setting process. - 910 EFRAG notes that the assessing the effects of new proposals takes place during the standard-setting process.
+We especially welcome an analysis of the problem being addressed and the various options considered in developing a solution to that problem. - 9 EFRAG would encourage the extension of the effect analysis process over time to include relevant macroeconomic effects and expanded quantitative data as these are essential to a full analysis and understanding of the of the effect of a major change to IFRS Standards. - 10 EFRAG notes that assessing the effects of new proposals takes place during the standard-setting process.
 It is not clear from the proposals the method and depth at which the IASB should prepare an effect analysis report during the standard-setting process and how this would be published.
 The EFRAG experience in preparing a Working Paper that provides an early-stage analysis of some possible effects of the IASB Discussion Paper DP/2018/1 Financial Instruments with Characteristics of Equity has shown the value of such a detailed analysis early in the process.
 Our analysis informed the EFRAG comment letter and was a key basis for outreach with our constituents.